Skip to main content

 Front of card: Clear question Back of card: Concise answer

 Not “The Battle of Hastings” with a paragraph on the back.
 Instead: “What year was the Battle of Hastings?” with “1066” on the back.
-Force yourself to actively recall, don’t just recognise.
+Why does this matter?
+Because you’re forcing active recall, not recognition.
+Your brain has to work to produce the answer before you flip.
+No cheating.

 Add Visual Cues